Andreas Orheim

-Andreas Orheim (born 19 June 1951 in Berum, Norway) is a Norwegian sprint canoer who competed in the mid-1970s.
+Andreas Orheim (born 19 June 1951 in Bærum, Norway) is a Norwegian sprint canoer who competed in the mid-1970s.
 He won a gold medal in the K-4 10000 m at the 1975 ICF Canoe Sprint World Championships in Belgrade.

 Orheim was eliminated in the semifinals of the K-2 1000 m event at the 1976 Summer Olympics in Montreal.

 Orheim has won 10 Norwegian championships in paddling and he has between 20 and 30 top 3 results in the Norwegian championship.
 Most of his podium places was in team boats, but in 1975 he won the classic 10 000 m races in the Norwegian championship all by himself.
-Andreas Orheim retired at the age of 25 and he lives in Berum with his two sons Petter and Herman Orheim.
+Andreas Orheim retired from the sport at the age of 25 and he lives in Berum with his two sons Petter and Herman Orheim.
+He later worked as a gym teacher at Valler High School.

 He took his education at the Norwegian School of Sport Sciences.